PARK FAQ

 For film and photo requests, a permit and coordination with the Boston Parks and Recreation Department and City of Boston may be required.
 Learn more.

 You don’t need a permit to photograph on the Common, in the Garden or on the Mall if you’re using handheld equipment or a tripod.
-If you’re bringing other equipment — or if you have any other questions about photography in the Parks — please contact Boston Parks and Recreation Permitting Division at 617-635-4505.
+If you’re bringing other equipment — or if you have any other questions about photography in the Parks — please contact Boston Parks and Recreation Permitting Division at 617-635-4505 or via the permitting page here.

 Thousands of requests to film and photograph in the three parks are submitted to the city each year, and each application receives personal attention to ensure projects can be completed without damaging landscapes or interfering with the experience enjoyed by more than 3 million annual visitors.